lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 ##### UITextFieldDelegate

-In this `UITextDelegate` `textFieldShouldReturn` method the text is captured as a quantity. if the Presenter finds that the text is valid, it returns true.
+In this UITextDelegate `textFieldShouldReturn` method, the text is captured as a quantity.
+If the Presenter finds that the text is valid, it returns true.

 ```swift
 func textFieldShouldReturn(_ textField: UITextField) -> Bool {